 The bug can cause the iOS device to disrupt service for other devices on the network from time to time.

-Princeton University has reported the bug to Apple, and is working with Apple to resolve the issue.
+Princeton University reported the bug to Apple, and worked with Apple to try to resolve the issue.

 The last version of iOS we tested for this bug was version 6.1.
 The bug was still present in iOS 6.1.
-Although the bug has not been fixed through iOS version 6.1, other changes in iOS result in the bug not having an opportunity to trigger when the DHCP lease time is of sufficient duration.
+Although the bug had not been fixed through iOS version 6.1, other changes in iOS result in the bug not having an opportunity to trigger when the DHCP lease time is of sufficient duration.
 Starting in iOS 5.0, DHCP lease times of 60 minutes or more effectively hide the bug.
 And starting in iOS 5.1, DHCP lease times of 30 minutes or more effectively hide the bug.
 We are not testing versions iOS 6.1.1 or later to learn if the bug has ever been fixed, or if the behavior described in this document has changed in versions of iOS newer than 6.1.

 DHCPv4, the Dynamic Host Configuration Protocol for IPv4, allows a device attached to the network to automatically learn some or all of its network configuration, including its IPv4 (Internet) address.
 Most operating systems include DHCP client software.

 A device that uses DHCPv4 runs DHCP client software on a network (e.g., Ethernet or Wireless) interface.
 The DHCP client software contacts DHCP servers to obtain network configuration; in particular, it usually obtains a lease (a loan) of an IP address.